Jowan-Spooner/Godot-Plugin-Documentation/README.md

 ## How to use
 This repository is supposed to be something you can add to your plugin as fast as possible.
+Right now it can take a moment to integrate, but it works OKAY.

 To use this, download the repository.
 Add the Documentation folder to your plugins folder.
+Because this was designed for dialogic, you will have to fix some dependencies.
+I hope I can work on this so it works better out of the box.

 Before starting to use the files you should add the DocsHelper singleton.
 Do this in the \_ready() func or the \_enter_tree() func of your plugin script: